As a general rule, higher impedance headphones require more power from the headphone output of your interface than lower impedance headphones.

 Closed-back headphones are useful to prevent bleed if worn by vocalists or by performers near microphones whereas open or semi-closed headphones are ideal for control room use and for long sessions.

-As far as the "will this exact combination of models be loud enough for me" question the answer will vary somewhat from person to person, even for the same model units and headphones, as there are other factors to consider (how loud is the source material you will be listening to, how quiet/loud is the environment you will be listening in etc.).
+As far as the question; "will this exact combination of equipment be loud enough for me" goes, the answer will vary somewhat from person to person, even for the same model units and headphones, as there are other factors to consider (how loud is the source material you will be listening to, how quiet/loud is the environment you will be listening in etc.).

 For additional information see this article What is impedance and how does it affect the volume of my headphones?